This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 I also learned that plants often drop their lower leaves as they mature.
 This is especially true for plants such as ferns and philodendrons.
 This doesn’t mean that there’s anything wrong with the plant.
 In this scenario, the best thing to do is prune the old leaves away.

 However, when it comes to tropical plants are accustomed to a damp climate.
-This means that the air is humid, and some plants also don’t tolerate dry weather.
-For example, if you live in a humid area, you might be fine with your houseplants.
+This means the air is humid, and some plants don’t tolerate dry weather.
+For example, if you live in a humid area, you might be OK with your houseplants.

-If you live in a dry area, though or like to use a dehumidifier, then you will probably run into a few problems along the way.
-Some houseplant leaves will turn brown when the air in the house is too dry.
-This is especially true when your tropical plant gets a lot of direct sun or during the colder months when the heat runs and dries out of the air.
+If you live in a dry area or like to use a dehumidifier, you will probably run into a few problems along the way.
+Some houseplant leaves will turn brown when the air is too dry.
+This is especially true when your tropical plant gets a lot of direct suns or during the colder months when the heat runs and dries out of the air.

 The best solution to this problem was to move my plants away from heaters and direct sunlight as much as possible.
 They often did better when I put the plants on a dish full of pebbles and put a layer of water in the petals.
 While this step didn’t make my home more humid, it created humidity around the plant.
 Finally, I trimmed off dried leaves to keep my plant looking nice.